gruzovator/termsquery/README.md

 # Boolean Search for Python Containers

 Library to make simple boolean queries for python string containers.
-E.g. query built from expression 'a & b & ~c' can be applied to any container to check if it contains strings 'a' and 'b' and not contains 'c'.
+E.g. query built from expression 'Alice & Bob & ~John' can be applied to any container to check if it contains strings 'Alice' and 'Bob' and not contains 'John'.

 Base example: